rikkiiwang/DS-Portfolio/ab_testing/README.md

 | User Cohort     | New users (<7 days), Returning users |
 | Device Activity | Active devices, Inactive devices     |

-We also accounted for Simpson’s Paradox, where aggregate trends can reverse when analyzed by subgroups.
+I also accounted for Simpson’s Paradox, where aggregate trends can reverse when analyzed by subgroups.
 For example, if new players retained better in Gate-40 but older players dominated Gate-30, aggregate data might falsely suggest Gate-30 was superior.
 To mitigate this, we monitored both overall and subgroup KPIs.

 Table 3.
 Experimental Design
 | **Group**   | **Gate Position** | **Players (N)** |